-The CoC followed Voices of Youth Count (University of Chicago) methodology, most notably collaborating with youth focus groups from RHY programs (Nassau Haven and Hope for Youth) youth court and foster care, recruitment of youth enumerators, and youth hot spotting which identified additional locations such as parks, libraries, malls and other after school hang outs to better identify and connect with homeless youth.
-This effort was led by youth interns and a formerly homeless youth, who were able to offer more culturally competent insight into planning activities.
-The CoC conducted a youth-specific outreach training for agencies and volunteers participating in the PIT on January 17, 2018, as informed by best practices in the toolkit, as well as youth leadership experiences.
+The CoC Followed Voices of Youth Count (University of Chicago) methodology, most notably collaborating with youth focus groups from RHY programs (Nassau Haven and Hope for Youth) youth court and foster care, recruitment of youth enumerators, and youth hot spotting which identified additional locations such as parks, libraries, malls and other after school hang outs to better identify and connect with homeless youth.
+This effort was lead by youth interns and a formerly homeless youth, who were able to offer more culturally competent insight into planning activities.
+The CoC conducted youth-specific outreach training for agencies and volunteers participating in the PIT, as informed by best practices in the toolkit, as well as youth leadership experiences.